sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_common_date_use_cases/functions_common_date_use_cases.md

 Back on the `Regional Sales Performance - This vs. Last Year`, we want to group on the `Store Region` column.

-Now all a new column / Column via lookup:
+Now add a new column / Column via lookup:

 <img src="assets/CDUC37.png" width="500"/>